PanoFlow: Learning 360{\deg} Optical Flow for Surrounding Temporal Understanding: Experiments

 \subsection{Training Details}

-Following previous works, we pretrain our model using the FlyingChairs~\cite{dosovitskiy2015flownet}$\rightarrow$FlyThings~\cite{mayer2016large} schedule, followed by finetuning on our Flow360 dataset.
-We divide Flow360 into $5,000$/$1,400$ image pairs for train/test subsets.
-Considering that the sunny days are the most common weather, the test set of Flow360 covers sunny ($57.1\%$), cloud ($14.3\%$), fog ($14.3\%$), and rain ($14.3\%$).
-We train our model on an NVIDIA Tesla P40 GPU, implemented in PyTorch.
+Following previous works, we pretrain our model using the FlyingChairs~\cite{dosovitskiy2015flownet}$\rightarrow$FlyThings~\cite{mayer2016large} schedule, followed by finetuning on our FlowScape dataset.
+We divide FlowScape into $5,000$/$1,400$ image pairs for train/test subsets.
+Considering that the sunny days are the most common weather conditions, the test set of FlowScape covers sunny ($57.1\%$), cloud ($14.3\%$), fog ($14.3\%$), and rain ($14.3\%$).
+We train our model on an RTX 3090 GPU, implemented in PyTorch.
 We pretrain on FlyingChairs for $100k$ iterations with a batch size of $10$, then train for $100k$ iterations on FlyingThings3D with a batch size of $6$.
-Finally, We finetune on Flow360 with a batch size of $6$ until the model converges using the weights from the pretrained model.
+Finally, we finetune on FlowScape with a batch size of $6$ for another $100k$ iterations using the weights from the pretrained model.
 The ablation experiment is performed with $100k$ training iterations on Chairs, and the batch size is also $10$.
-We time our method using an RTX 3060 GPU.
-The GRU iteration number is set to 12 during training and inference.
+We time our method using an RTX 3090 GPU.
+The GRU iteration number is set to $12$ during training and inference.
 We follow RAFT~\cite{teed2020raft} for data augmentation.
-All experiments are with the same augmentations including occlusion augmentation~\cite{yang2019hierarchical}, random rescale, perturb brightness, contrast-, saturation-, and hue augmentation.
+All experiments are with the same augmentations including occlusion augmentation~\cite{yang2019hierarchical}, random rescale, perturbing brightness, as well as contrast augmentation, saturation augmentation, and hue augmentation.